llokesh/java-selenium-cucumber/README.md

 4. Set Up Maven Project

-Step 1: To create a Maven Project in Eclipse, click on New ‚Project ‚In the wizard, select Maven Project.

-Step 2: nOn the new Maven Project pop-up, select the checkbox to create your project at the default location OR you can also browse and set a new location of your choice.
-Click on Next to proceed.

-Step 3: On the next screen, by default the Group ID and Artifact ID org.apache.maven.archetypes maven-archetypes-quickstart 1.1 is selected.
-Click on Next to proceed.

-Step 4: In the next screen, you will have to mention a Group ID and Artifact ID of your own choice; this is the name of your Maven project.
-Once you click the Finish button, a Maven project will be created in Eclipse.

-Step 5: Now, in order to build a Selenium-Cucumber framework for us to work with, we need to add dependency for Selenium and Cucumber in pom.xml, which is somewhat similar to adding JAR files.

-Step 6: To add dependencies for the above, you should refer to https://mvnrepository.com/.
-After adding dependencies for Cucumber and Selenium, the pom.xml file will showing up

-Step 7: Make sure to update the project after adding dependencies to pom.xml; you can do that by right clicking¬†Project ‚Maven ‚Update Project.
-Once you update the project, you will see that many JAR files are added to the Maven Dependencies folder in your project.

-Step 8: To proceed with Cucumber implementation, we need to create three packages to store the feature files, step definition code and testrunner code.
-Let us create three packages: features, seleniumgluecode and runner.
-To create a new package in src/test/java, right click the folder New -> Package.

-Step 9: Now create the feature file in the Features package.Right click New -> File ->Enter name test.feature
-Note: If you don’t find File then click onOthers and then select the File option.

-Step 10: Create a class test.java to write the gluecode for the features written.†Right click seleniumgluecode -> New -> Class enter name as test and save.

-Step 11: To run the feature files and their respective code, we need to write a TestNG runner class.Right click runner New -> Class -> enter name as testrunner.

-To execute the code above, right click test.feature file -> Run As -> Cucumber feature.
+To execute the tests, right click test.feature file -> Run As -> Cucumber feature.
 On executing the test.feature file, you will notice that in the console it mentions the implementation of missing steps.
 This is because we have not defined the code to execute the steps.
+Or use `mvn test` it picks up dev environment by default

 ### Note: How to Fix driver Is not executable error:
 Navigate to the folder containing chromedriver and run chmod +x chromedriver